-Submission of your two hard bound theses with author declaration is to be made to the Doctoral and Scholarships Office.
+Submission of your two hard bound theses with author declaration form is to be made to the Doctoral and Scholarships Office.

 If you are a Christchurch campus student submission is to the Department of the Dean, Manager of Academic Programmes.
 If you are a Wellington campus student submission is to the Postgraduate Office and the Postgraduate Liaison Officer.

 We must receive with the two hard bound copies of your thesis one author declaration form signed by both you and your primary supervisor.
 This should be bound into the thesis before the title page, a photocopied or scanned declaration is acceptable as long as the signature is hand written not typed.